Guiding Light: Broadcast history in Canada

 In Canada, Guiding Light was available to viewers directly through CBS-TV network affiliates from border cities or cable TV feeds until the show's ending in 2009.
 In addition, Guiding Light was also aired on several Canadian television networks through the 1980s up until its last air date.

 Atlantic Satellite Network (ASN) – a supplementary service to its ATV system of CTV affiliates exclusively for Atlantic Canada – aired the soap simultaneously with the CBS feed from 1983 to 1984; then, the broadcast was moved to 12 noon until 1985.

 The show also aired in French in Quebec.
 TVA, a Quebec privately owned French-language television network, rebroadcast episodes in French translation, twelve months behind, for a short period in 1984.

 In the late 1980s into the early 1990s, the Canadian Broadcasting Corporation (CBC) briefly aired the P&G serial nationally at 3:00 p.m. in each specific local Canadian time zone.
-The CBC Television broadcast of Guiding Light was also on its scheduled during the latter part of the 1960s during the serial 15-minute format.
+The CBC Television broadcast of Guiding Light was also on its schedule during the latter part of the 1960s during the serial 15-minute format.
 On both occasions, the daytime drama was only aired for a few seasons.

 After a hiatus from Canadian television stations for many years, the series came back on CHCH-TV, exclusively for the Ontario market.
 In September 2007, Global picked up the show nationwide after CHCH-TV dropped it, claiming the Passions former time slot.
 Guiding Light returned to CHCH for the rest of its run when Global decided to air the 2008 TV series The Doctors.